Banking, Money and Taxes in South Africa

 Visa and Mastercard are widely accepted in South Africa.
 American Express and Diner's Club are accepted in major centres and tourist spots but are often not accepted outside of these.
 Bureaux de change are also readily available in cities.

 Opening a bank account

-If an expat's bank has an international presence, such as HSBC, Lloyds, NatWest or Barclays, they will find it fairly easy to make the necessary arrangements.
+If an expat's bank has an international presence, such as HSBC, Lloyds, NatWest or Barclays, it should be fairly easy to make the necessary arrangements.
 Some banks with an international presence, such as Investec and Old Mutual, are actually based in South Africa.

 South Africa has currency control restrictions which an expat's bank should explain.
-All money transferred into South Africa can be repatriated, so it is important to keep a record of transactions.
+All money transferred into South Africa can be repatriated, so it's important to keep a record of transactions.

-Furthermore, all bank ATMs have a drop-box facility for customers to drop in a cheque or cash, and their account will be credited accordingly.
+All bank ATMs also have a drop-box facility for customers to drop in a cheque or cash, and their account will be credited accordingly.
 The four main banks also provide facilities to make some bill payments or cellphone airtime purchases at their ATMs.

 Taxes in South Africa

-For tax purposes, it is often more favourable for expatriates to remain as non-residents in South Africa.
-Due to the introduction of capital gains tax in 2001, any capital assets can be taxed as long as an expatriate is regarded as a resident, even if these assets are situated overseas and remain unsold.
+For tax purposes, many expats remain as non-residents in South Africa.
+As a result of capital gains tax, any capital assets can be taxed as long as an expatriate is regarded as a resident, even if these assets are situated overseas and remain unsold.
 Residents are taxed on their worldwide income, whereas non-residents are only taxed on their South African-based income.
 This includes taxation on rent from property assets in South Africa, interest from loans used or applied for in South Africa, salaries and any compensation for services rendered within the country.